yepcode/mcp-server-js/README.md

 ## What is YepCode MCP Server?

 An MCP ([Model Context Protocol](https://modelcontextprotocol.io/introduction)) server that enables AI platforms to interact with [YepCode](https://yepcode.io)'s infrastructure.
-Turn your YepCode processes into powerful tools that AI assistants can use directly.
+Run LLM generated scripts and turn your YepCode processes into powerful tools that AI assistants can use directly.

 ### Why YepCode MCP Server?